wirequery/wirequery/README.md

 Capture, explore, and analyze data flowing in and out of your applications - without compromising privacy.

-- **Investigate and Fix Bugs Faster**: Investigate and fix bugs an order of magnitude faster by querying the exact state in which it occurs.
+- **Fix production incidents** an order of magnitude faster by querying the exact state in which it occurs.
-- **Speed Up Development**: Speed up development by observing and analyzing production data instead of relying on possibly outdated or missing documentation.
+- **Speed up development** and gain insights by observing and analyzing production data.
-- **Free and Open Source**: WireQuery is licensed under AGPLv3 and the SDK is licensed under MIT, so you can use WireQuery to your heart's content.
+- **Free and Open Source**, so you can use WireQuery to your heart's content.

-Imagine what your production systems could tell you.
+WireQuery SDKs capture HTTP requests and responses based on the provided query in the WireQuery UI.
+Masking is done in the application itself, so that sensitive data is stripped before reaching the WireQuery server.

 ![Screenshot](screenshot_1.png)